WINCHESTER

 “American Antiquities” editorial.

-is certain he has found the “Smoking Gun(s)” linking the unsigned 1842 articles
+claims he has found the “Smoking Gun(s)” linking the unsigned 1842 articles

 with the 1841 writings of Benjamin Winchester.
 Neville critically refers to Winchester’s March, 1841